-At the middle school levels, the school counselor will meet either individually or in small groups with students to begin career awareness and selecting appropriate courses to support career interests.
+The school counselor will meet either individually or in small groups with students to begin career awareness and selecting appropriate courses to support career interests.
 All students will be given the opportunity to select their program of courses in the winter of the preceding school year.
 Course selection is a very important process.
 You, your parents, and your counselor should work together on this decision.